Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

 When requesting a tabular report at an administrative/reporting site, only the last type of error should occur and be included in a report.
 The website is expected to gracefully handle other errors that might occur while generating the report.

 While only a single Exception can be returned for a non-200 HTTP status code, the Exceptions element in the report header allows to return multiple Exceptions with HTTP status code 200, both in JSON and tabular reports.
 If the COUNTER API server detects multiple errors, including some with a non-200 HTTP status code, it MUST only return a single Exception with a non-200 HTTP status code, preferably the one with the lowest Exception Code.

+Note that no COUNTER report should be empty without an appropriate Exception, as without an Exception code, the client has no way to know why the report is empty.
+Where there is no Exception code, the client may decide to treat the response as meaning there is no usage.
+That means the client will miss data that appears later after usage has been processed for reporting.
+Alternatively, the client may decide to try harvesting later.
+That would cause unnecessary load on the server by repeatedly asking for empty reports.

 The COUNTER API Specification defines the general JSON format for Exceptions as follows: